Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/README.md

 # Code

+<in>**Main Notebook**</ins>:

 The Notebook "Main" goes through the entire process listed above and guides the user through
-- how everything was constructed and we obtained the Neural Network.
+* how everything was constructed and how we obtained the Neural Network.
 This enables him to reproduce everything.
-- how to use the given code to apply the Neural Network as a scheduling rule to any Job Scheduling Problem of choice and analyze the results.
+* how to use the given code to apply the Neural Network as a scheduling rule to any Job Scheduling Problem of choice and analyze the results.

 It makes use of the following [Notebooks](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/tree/main/Notebooks) in which all necessary classes, functions and Network layer were defined: